Xingyang Yu

 Long-term research visit in the Department of Physics and Astronomy, collaborating on generalized symmetries, non-invertible symmetries, SymTFTs, and brane engineering.

-Research
+Research Interests

-Quantum Field Theory and String Theory
+Quantum Field Theory & String Theory

-Verifier-Guided AI for Scientific Reasoning
+AI for Physics

 Selected Work